The Queensland Parliament must be reformed to reflect the political diversity of the people of Queensland through proportional representation.

 - a system of checks and balances,

 - Recognition of local government in the Queensland Constitution should be enhanced.
-Without fair, accountable and inclusive representation, local government and its processes are susceptible to corruption.

 - Electoral and constitutional reform so that Queensland has truly democratic systems of government.